astropy/astropy/docs/development/index.rst

 For newcomers the process may initially seem overwhelming, but with a little patience and practice you will see that it is not so complex.
 The key is to follow the steps outlined here and `ask for help <https://www.astropy.org/help.html>`_ if you get stuck.
-The astropy community is welcoming and friendly and will help you!
+The Astropy community is welcoming and friendly and will help you!

-This is divided into two sections, first a quickstart guide that provides an introduction to the development workflow, followed by a more detailed guide that covers all aspects of contributing to Astropy and provides a reference for both developers and maintainers.
+This is divided into two sections, first a quickstart guide that provides an introduction to the development workflow, followed by a number of detailed guides that cover provide a deeper dive and a reference for both developers and maintainers.

 ..
 Important:: There are useful ways to contribute to Astropy without diving
     into the developer workflow which is described here.
 For an an overview see the `Contribute to Astropy <https://www.astropy.org/contribute.html>`_ page.

-Parts of this content have been adapted from the excellent `pandas developer documentation <https://pandas.pydata.org/pandas-docs/stable/development/index.html>`_.
+Parts of this content have been adapted from the `pandas developer documentation <https://pandas.pydata.org/pandas-docs/stable/development/index.html>`_.
 Astropy is grateful to the pandas team for their documentation efforts.